petergridge/irrigation_component_v4/README.md

 # Irrigation Component V4
+This release sees the delivery of a **custom card** to render the program options specified in the configuration.

 The driver for this project is to provide an easy to configure user interface for the gardener of the house.
-The goal is that once the inital configuration is done all the features can be modified through lovelace cards.
+The goal is that once the inital configuration is done all the features can be modified lovelace cards.

-The provided working test harness is self contained with dummy switches and rain sensor that can be used to become familiar with the capabilities of the component and a sample of LoveLace configuration that uses the Entities card with conditions and the Conditions Card to simplify the UI.
+The provided working test harness is self contained with dummy switches and rain sensor that can be used to become familiar with the capabilities of the component.

 ![irrigation|690x469,50%](irrigation1.JPG)
 **Image 1:** All attributes rendered using the companion custom card